dscorzoni/easy_log/README.md

-# Log Tool
+# Easylog

-**Log Tool** is a Python application to make logging events easier in your application.
+**Easylog** is a Python application to make logging events easier in your application.
 It also includes events management and Analytics tools.

 ## Development Steps